huggingface/blog/controlnet.md

 <img src="https://huggingface.co/datasets/YiYiXu/test-doc-assets/resolve/main/blog_post_cell_16_output_1.jpeg" width=600/>
 </p>

-You can effortlessly combine ControlNet combines with fine-tuning too!
-For example, you can fine-tune a model with [DreamBooth](https://huggingface.co/docs/diffusers/main/en/training/dreambooth), and use it to render yourself into different scenes.
+We can effortlessly combine ControlNet combines with fine-tuning too!
+For example, we can fine-tune a model with [DreamBooth](https://huggingface.co/docs/diffusers/main/en/training/dreambooth), and use it to render ourselves into different scenes.

 In this post, we are going to use our beloved Mr Potato Head as an example to show how to use ControlNet with DreamBooth.